nxus/data-manager/README.md

 -   `identityFields`: for importing to models, array of fields to be used for createOrUpdate query
 -   `truncate`: for importing to models, true/false for deleting existing collection data before import.
 Ignored if `identityFields` is provided.
 -   `strict`: defaults to true.
 Only import columns/data that matches the attribute names for the model.
 Set to false to import everything.
+-   `endOnError`: defaults to true.
+Will end the import if any record is invalid or can't be saved.
+The original error will be thrown.
+Set to false to continue loading other recoreds.

 #### Events